College Roommate Tips: 5 Tips to Create Peace in Your Dorm

 College dorms are notoriously cramped, and space related issues are not uncommon.
 A storage unit rental for unneeded items or seasonal items is a great way to create more space in your dorm.
 The 5×5 storage unit can store seasonal items and a few pieces of furniture.
 For the storage of tents, coolers, chairs, signs and other tailgating items, a 5×10 storage unit would be necessary.

 Tri-Village Self Storage has storage facilities in Downtown Columbus, Grandview Heights and on Trabue Rd in Columbus, OH, nearby The Ohio State University.
-We also have storage facilities in Dublin, OH, Plain City, OH, Powell, OH and Polaris, OH and Louisville, KY, near other major schools.
+We also have storage facilities in Dublin, OH, Plain City, OH, and Polaris, OH and Louisville, KY, near other major schools.
 Reserve your storage unit today!